 In the current year, the following new and revised Standards and Interpretations have been adopted.
-Their adoption has not had any significant impact on the amounts reported in these financial statements with the exception of additional disclosure requirements in respect of IFRS 13, Fair Value Measurement, but may impact the accounting for future transactions and arrangements.
+Their adoption has not had any significant impact on the amounts reported in these financial statements but may impact the accounting for future transactions and arrangements.